Oundle School - Peterborough

 How can I apply to Oundle School?

 Entry to Oundle is competitive in all year groups, and based on the UKiset score (for international students) as well as the school’s own exams and an interview.
 The main points of entry are Years, 7, 9 and Year 12, with occasional places available in other year groups.
-Please contact us for advice on applying to Oundle and other selective boarding schools.
+Please contact us for advice on applying to Oundle.